tier4/edge-auto-jetson/README.md

 ### System Overview

-This repository is based on a natively built ROS2 environment.
+This repository is based on a natively built ROS 2 environment.
 The system overview is shown below.

 ![system overview](docs/overview.drawio.svg "edge-auto-jetson overview")